pmiclynx/summerPractice_2022/README.md

 - Issue: ```#1 Create Splash Screen```
 - Pull request title: ```[WIP] #1 Create Splash Screen```

 When the task is finished, you have to remove the [WIP] tag and assign the reviewer to **pmiclynx**.
+Also make sure your branch is up-to-date with the main branch.